F1 2021 (video game): Plot

 After winning the 2019 Formula 2 Championship with Carlin, Aiden Jackson secures a drive with a Formula One team for the 2020 season.
-However, Jackson has a rocky start to his Formula One career as he makes contact with teammate Casper Akkerman in the season opener in Australia (Note: The real-life 2020 Australian Grand Prix, 2020 Chinese Grand Prix and 2020 Mexico City Grand Prix was not held respectively as it was cancelled due to the COVID-19 pandemic.).
+However, Jackson has a rocky start to his Formula One career as he makes contact with teammate Casper Akkerman in the season opener in Australia.
+(Note: The real-life 2020 Australian Grand Prix, 2020 Chinese Grand Prix and 2020 Mexico City Grand Prix were not held respectively as they was cancelled due to the COVID-19 pandemic.)
 Jackson refuses to admit that the contact was his fault, angering Akkerman.
 Little did the two know that rival driver Devon Butler had indirectly caused that incident by making it three-wide in a turn.
 To add insult to injury, Butler himself stirs up tensions between Jackson and Akkerman, which start to mount during the Chinese Grand Prix, where Akkerman forces Jackson off the track upon overtaking him.

 Going into the mid-season, the team finds itself struggling in the Constructors' Championship as Jackson is still unable to get along with Akkerman.
 Their relationship continues to worsen when Akkerman finds out that Jackson has been given the updated power unit instead of him.
-The team heads to Mexico with the hope of scoring points to secure their place above the rest of the midfield teams, but their hopes are shattered when Jackson and Akkerman, unwilling to give up positions, collide and take each other out (Note: Based on Lewis Hamilton and Nico Rosberg incident in 2016 Spanish Grand Prix.).
+The team heads to Mexico with the hope of scoring points to secure their place above the rest of the midfield teams, but their hopes are shattered when Jackson and Akkerman, unwilling to give up positions, collide and take each other out.
+(Note: Based on Lewis Hamilton and Nico Rosberg incident in 2016 Spanish Grand Prix.)
 After the race, Brian Doyle sternly reprimands the two, threatening to sack them both if they cause trouble with each other any further.